 There’s nothing more unflattering than harsh, clinical lighting, particularly in a room with overhead fixtures casting shadows from above.
 Bright light might be the solution when it comes to reading, working, and creating, but an intimate atmosphere calls for a softer glow.
 Here’s how to achieve a romantic ambience with a few quick moves.

 1. Incorporate glamorous bulbs for instant romance.
-UK designer Lee Broom’s Crystal Bulbs (above), are hand blown from English full lead crystal with 24-karat gold-plated brass fittings; £109 each directly through Lee Broom.
-In the US, the Lee Broom Crystal Pendant Lamp is $398 from Anthropologie.
+UK designer Lee Broom’s Crystal Bulbs (above), are hand-blown from English full-lead crystal with 24-karat gold-plated brass fittings; £109 ($158.69) each directly through Lee Broom.
 Also consider Eric Therner’s Diamond Lights (see more at High/Low: Cut-Crystal Light Bulbs).

 2. Soften the room with a rosy glow.
 In a mostly white space, soft pink incandescent bulbs tucked into opaque glass shades or in table lamps can bring warmth into a room.
 The bulb’s pink hue is pale, but it’s wise to test the light in a room and against skin tone before fully committing.
-Sylvania Soft Pink 60 Watt Bulbs are $10.03 for a pack of two from Amazon.
+Soft Pink 60 Watt Bulbs are $48.97 for a pack of 24 from Amazon.

 3. Turn down the wattage.
 Reserve 75 and 100 watt bulbs for reading lamps and reduce the strength of principal lights in settings where a more romantic ambience is desired.
-Alternatively, fixtures on a dimmer easily alter the mood, extend the life of light bulbs, and conserve energy.
+Alternatively, a dimmer can easily alter the mood, extend the life of light bulbs, and conserve energy.

 8. Reduce the glare.
-The reflective coating of silver tip bulbs refract and redirect light to reduce glare and work well in base-up lighting fixtures or as a simple bare bulb.
-The A19 Silver Tip Bulb is $5 from Schoolhouse Electric and Bulbrite’s Inside Frost Half Chrome 60W Bulb is $6.49 from Amazon.
+The reflective coating of silver-tip bulbs refract and redirect light to reduce glare and work well in base-up lighting fixtures or as a simple bare bulb.
+The A19 Silver Tip Bulb is $7 from Schoolhouse Electric and Bulbrite’s Inside Frost Half Chrome 60W Bulb is $5 from Amazon.

 9. Set the mood.
-Some bulbs, like Purely Products’ Healthy CFLs, claim to boost happiness by generating negative ions that increase serotonin levels ($8 each); the Blues Buster Light Bulb emits light that mimics natural sunshine ($9.39 for a single 60W frosted bulb from Amazon.
+Some bulbs, such as Purely Products’ Healthy CFLs, claim to boost happiness by generating negative ions that increase serotonin levels ($8 each); the Blues Buster Light Bulb emits light that mimics natural sunshine ($9.99 for a single 60W frosted bulb from Amazon.